 According to the city records, the building last sold around that time for $9.4 million, with its current value estimated at $27.7 million.
 The renovation permits, filed in 2019, describe the project expanding its footprint at the north-west corner, adding a new multipurpose meeting room, catering, roof terraces, and renovated interiors.

 The construction project will be retaining much of the original structure’s form while also expanding upwards.
-Groundbreaking for the redevelopment took place in 2019, with Mayor London Breed, Senator Scott Weiner, KQED President Emeritus John Boland, KQED Board Chair Hank Barry, Campaign 21 Chair Anne Avis, and EHDD Principal Rebecca Sharkey attending.
+Groundbreaking for the redevelopment took place in 2019, with Mayor London Breed, Senator Scott Wiener, KQED President Emeritus John Boland, KQED Board Chair Hank Barry, Campaign 21 Chair Anne Avis, and EHDD Principal Rebecca Sharkey attending.
 Completion is expected by the second half of 2021, at which point staff will be able to return from their temporary office at 50 Beale Street and their home offices.